-$(C-c^{\circ})$ Go to the 'master' file in the document associated with the current buffer, or if already there, to the file where the current process was started.
+[Command] $(C-c^{-})$ Go to the 'master' file in the document associated with the current buffer, or if already there, to the file where the current process was started.

-5 Multifile Documents
+8 Multifile Documents

-You may wish to spread a document over many files (as you are likely to do if there are multiple authors, or if you have not yet discovered the power of the outline commands (see Section 3.6.2 [Outline], page 19)).
-This can be done by having a "master" file in which you include the various files with the TeX macro '\input' or the LATeX macro '\input'.
+You may wish to spread a document over many files (as you are likely to do if there are multiple authors, or if you have not yet discovered the power of the outline commands (see Section 6.3 [Outline], page 36)).
+This can be done by having a "master" file in which you include the various files with the $T{E}X$ macro '\input' or the LATEX macro '\include'.
 These files may also include other files themselves.
 However, to format the document you must run the commands on the top level master file.